Return to In-Person Instruction

 - Students with disabilities and English learners will receive modification and/or accommodations outlined in the IEP and/or LPAC.

 Remote Synchronous Learning is defined as two-way, real-time, live, instruction between teachers and students, through the computer or other electronic devices using Schoology.
-Students enrolled in FFA Remote Learning will be assigned a virtual class schedule and will be able to access live, synchronous instruction during each school day or participate in Asynchronous Learning (as below).
+Students enrolled in Faith Family Academy remote learning will be assigned a virtual class schedule and will be able to access live, synchronous instruction during each school day or participate in Asynchronous Learning (as below).

 - Students attend live classes on time, per their class schedule.

 - Students are ready to engage and learn.

 - Students should have a designated, distraction-free workspace to engage in learning.

 - Students will show their face on the screen to engage with the teacher virtually.

 - Students will participate in the class activities, discussions and assignments.